-Partner at specialising in commercial litigation with a focus on professional negligence, probate and inheritance act claims and other particularly complex disputes.
-Alison’s work involves acting on behalf of both individual and corporate clients and her clients praise her for a high level of commitment, dedication and knowledge together with a fine eye for detail and going the extra mile for their cause.
-Her recent cases include a number of successful instructions in connection with probate and inheritance disputes and also a high value and complex construction dispute.
+Partner specialising in probate, trust and inheritance act claims and other particularly complex disputes.
+Alison’s clients praise her for a high level of commitment, dedication and knowledge together with a fine eye for detail and going the extra mile for their cause.
+Her recent cases include a number of successful instructions in connection with probate and inheritance disputes with both negotiated settlements and success at trial.

 Partner in 2012